Programs and Activities

 PTA Reflections Art Program

 National PTAs Reflections program has helped students explore their own thoughts, feelings and ideas, develop artistic literacy, increase confidence and find a love for learning that will help them become more successful in school and in life.
 Each year, over 300,000 students in Pre-K through Grade 12 create original works of art in response a student-selected theme.
 Students submit their completed works of art in one or all of the available arts categories: Dance Choreography, Film Production, Literature, Music Composition, Photography, Visual Arts.

 Terrace Park PTA and the city of Mountlake Terrace had have the opportunity to pair up for a few clean up events.
-These events include Earth Day in the spring and National day of Service.
+These events include Earth Day in the spring and National day of Service in fall.
 Additionally, in the summer before school starts, the PTA hosts a School Beautification Day where families help clean up the school grounds by weeding, planting and barking the flower beds around the school to kick off the year.

 Did you know Terrace Park is full of talent?
 The Terrace Park Talent Show is an opportunity for students to show off that talent.
 The show is a joint effort between the PTA and ASB.
 The talent show is student run, from the acts on stage, to the music and decorations, to the stage hands.
 Students spend hours rehearsing and perfecting the show over several weeks.
 It is a great opportunity for kids to try their hand at something new, be part of a team, and gain confidence.